About Jacob Molyneux, senior editor/blog editor

 Interprofessional collaboration is based on the premise that when providers and patients communicate and consider each other’s unique perspective, they can better address the multiple factors that influence the health of individuals, families, and communities.
 No one provider can do all of this alone.

-However, shifting the culture of health care away from the “silo” […]
+However, shifting the culture of health care away from the “silo” system, in […]

 Early Localized Prostate Cancer: Nurses Can Help Men Weigh Diagnostic, Treatment Options